Calgary: The West Hillhurst assembly held tent meetings from August 16-25 conducted by David Booth and Burt Snippe.

 Surrey: The area assemblies supported an annual gospel outreach over the long weekend in May at the Cloverdale Rodeo and Farm Fair.
 These are wonderful opportunities to bring the gospel before the public.
 Please pray for the blessing of the printed and spoken word.

 Vancouver: The gospel booth at the 15-day Pacific National Exhibition was erected for the 41st year.
 A new location proved to be for the better, and a fresh presentation made an interesting and inviting atmosphere.
 It was encouraging when a young man testified to the salvation of his whole family as a result of his father coming into the booth 35 years ago and being saved through reading of a tract.
 Stu Thompson visited the Fleetwood and Victoria Drive assemblies during the first week of September with helpful ministry.
-Please pray for gospel meetings in Victoria Drive Gospel Hall with David Alves and Scott MacLeod commencing October 20, DV.
+Please pray for gospel meetings in Victoria Drive Gospel Hall commencing October 20, DV.

 Newfoundland and Labrador